Kandidatarbete-Chalmers-MCCX02-19-06/RaspberryPiRadarProgram/README.md

 # RaspberryPiRadarProgram
 RaspberryPiRadarProgram is a Python program to run on a Raspberry Pi to measure heart and respiratory rate with a radar.
-The radar is a A111 from Acconeer, which is a 60 GHz pulsed coherent radar system on a sensor board with an associated connector board
-(R112 and XC112 from Acconeer).
-From the radar data, the movents of the chest is tracked to obtain the relative movement.
-The respiratory rate is gained with a Schmitt trigger, while the heart rate is obtained with a FFT.
-The Python program also includes a Bluetooth server to connect to up to seven smartphones, to visually display the measured heart and repsiratory rate.
-An Android applicaiton is available on Google Play at https://play.google.com/store/apps/details?id=com.chalmers.respiradar, and the associated source code is available on GitHub at https://github.com/Kandidatarbete-Chalmers-MCCX02-19-06/ResPiRadar.
+The radar is an A111 from Acconeer, which is a 60 GHz pulsed coherent radar system on a sensor board with an associated connector board (R112 and XC112 from Acconeer).
+From the radar data, the movements of the chest are tracked to obtain the relative movement.
+The respiratory rate is gained with a Schmitt trigger, while the heart rate is obtained with an FFT.
+The Python program also includes a Bluetooth server to connect to up to seven smartphones, to visually display the measured heart and respiratory rate.
+An Android application is available on Google Play at https://play.google.com/store/apps/details?id=com.chalmers.respiradar, and the associated source code is available on GitHub at https://github.com/Kandidatarbete-Chalmers-MCCX02-19-06/ResPiRadar.
 The Python program needs acconeer-python-exploration to run properly.
 Install it with the right Python dependencies from https://github.com/acconeer/acconeer-python-exploration.
-The Raspberry Pi also needs sowftware for connecting to the radar and is available at https://developer.acconeer.com/.
+The Raspberry Pi also needs software for connecting to the radar and is available at https://developer.acconeer.com/.

 ## Source code
 The Python program is located in the MainProgram folder.